Things to Do in Madrid with Kids: the best activites for all ages

 Discover the city’s Roman roots

 Seville is a city that has been conquered, reconquered and conquered again, creating a matrix of architectural and artistic legacy.
 Perhaps the Roman roots of the city are best preserved, as city decrees outlaws the destruction of ruins or artifacts.
-Such objects can be seen in the archaeological museum of María Luisa Park, but you can discover some of them on your own.
+Such objects can be seen in the archaeological museum of María Luisa Park (slated to reopen in 2027), but you can discover some of them on your own.

 Where to see Roman ruins in Seville